Scandinavian Airlines stops flying to Faroe Islands in Winter

-Scandinavian Airlines on Tuesday announced that it will close its service to the Faroe Islands.
+Scandinavian Airlines announced in September 2020 that it will close its service to the Faroe Islands during winter.
 The decision is made as the Covid-19 pandemic has led to a collapse in air travel demand.
-On top of this, flight carriers will have to pay for the mandatory passenger Covid-19 test at the airport on Vágar island from 1 October.
+On top of this, flight carriers started to pay for the mandatory passenger Covid-19 test at the airport on Vágar island from 1 October 2020.

 Unspoiled nature and fresh air has pushed the Faroe Islands on many travellers’ bucket list.
 Going down from two to only one carrier will make it more difficult to visit Faroe Islands.
 Photo by @p_kuzovkova on Instagram.